 - Wear loose clothing that allows easy access to your arm and where possible avoid wearing many layers (although we appreciate this is more difficult for our more elderly patients.)

-- Please adhere to social distancing at all time
+- Please adhere to social distancing at all times.

 1. all those 80 years of age and over and front line health and social care workers - first dose completed.
 Second doses being booked in this week (pulled forward by NHS Highland)

-3. all those 70 years of age and over and clinically extremely vulnerable individuals - first dose completed- no date available yet for 2nd dose.
+3. all those 70 -74 years of age and clinically extremely vulnerable individuals - first dose completed- no date available yet for 2nd dose.

 4. all those 65 years of age and over-first dose completed and no date yet available for 2nd dose.